"Contemporary continuation of traditional culture."

 Jade is a Whadjuk/Balladong Nyoongar (Mother's side), Eastern Arrernte (Father's side) woman from Perth.

-She is a visual artist and a cultural educator.
+J.D.
+Penangke was officially started in 2014.
 In December 2017 she graduated from the University of Western Australia.
 Her degree is a Bachelor of Arts majoring in Indigenous Knowledge, History & Heritage and Fine Arts.